 302. TEACHING PROBLEMS IN HOMEMAKING.
 (Summer Session only).
+Four hours credit.

 Modern methods and trends in homemaking education.
 Problems of the individual teacher are studied and assistance is given the student in working out practical solutions.
 Common problems are considered by the entire group.